Links on Android Authority may earn us a commission. Learn more.

-YouTube Music vs YouTube Premium: Your music streaming options explained
+YouTube Premium vs YouTube Music Premium: Both options explained

 QUICK ANSWER

-YouTube is a video streaming service, and YouTube Music is a music streaming service that uses YouTube as its backbone.
-YouTube Premium is the subscription service for both YouTube Music and YouTube.
+YouTube is a video streaming service that you've no doubt heard of.
+Meanwhile, YouTube Music is a music streaming service that uses YouTube as a backbone.
+YouTube Music Premium is a subscription that removes ads on all music (but not normal videos), while the more costly YouTube Premium removes ads from all videos, and it includes YouTube Music Premium.

 JUMP TO KEY SECTIONS

-It may seem confusing but it’s actually not that bad.
-YouTube is the platform and YouTube Premium is the service.
+It may seem confusing, but it’s actually not that bad.
+YouTube is the platform, and YouTube Premium is the service.
 YouTube Music and Music Premium are separate products for only music content.
 Of course, YouTube also has additional offshoots like YouTube Kids and YouTube TV.
-You can read about those with the link below.

 What are YouTube and YouTube Music’s features?